pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 27](images/Slide27.png)

-Boxplots of the CVs are shown on the left with the median CV values listed above the groups.
+Box plots of the CVs are shown on the left with the median CV values listed above the groups.
 The distribution density plots are shown on the right where all 7 strains have similar shaped distributions, and the NOD strain has a rather different shaped distribution.
 These CVs are intermediate (larger than the CC experiment and smaller than the DO experiment).
 That is likely from including both female and male samples in the strain groups.
 This founder strain characterization needs more replicates to do much more analysis with.
 If mice were separated by sex, there would 16 groups with just two biological replicates per group.

 ---